-Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work.
-The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid state physics.
+Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work1.
+The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid-state physics.
 The majority of the core modules are taught in Years 1 & 2.
-In Year 3 BSc programme you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department and allowing you to specialise in areas of advanced mathematics and theoretical physics.
-In your final year, you will also undertake a major project under supervision within one of our world-leading research groups.
+In Years 3 and 4 of the MSci programme you are free to choose from a wide range of elective modules, reflecting the diverse research of the Department, allowing you to specialise in areas of advanced mathematics and theoretical physics up to Masters level standard (FHEQ Level 7).
+In your final year, you will also undertake a substantial research project under supervision within one of our world-leading research groups.